canonical/bugit-v2/README.md

 [Features](#features) | [Installation](#installation) | [Development](#development) | [Limitations](#limitations)

 > [!CAUTION]
 > This project is VERY EXPERIMENTAL as of Aug 29,2025.
-Jira related logic has been tested but not the LP paths.
+Although both Jira and LP logic have been manually tested (v0.2+), there will likely be undiscovered issues in prod.
+Please report them in [Issues](https://github.com/canonical/bugit-v2/issues) if you find any.
 <img width="2000" height="2144" alt="image" src="https://github.com/user-attachments/assets/7901ef4a-7398-49dd-992d-dfefb448fe6a" />

 ## Features